 Our refinery accident lawyers will be better able to assess the damages you can recover and the value of your claims after thoroughly investigating your wrongful death case.
 For example, did managers ignore safety violations?
 Was the economy a concern in cutting back on crucial safety and training compliance?
 Were you harmed as a result?
 Were mandatory safety reports filed?
-Either way, you deserve to be compensated while you try and recover from your injuries, especially burns and scalds.
+Either way, you deserve to be compensated while trying to recover from your injuries, especially burns and scalds.

-In refinery accident cases, agencies such as OSHA or US Chemical Safety and Hazard Investigation Board may investigate the cause of the incident while the oil refinery may conduct their investigation.
+In refinery accident cases, agencies such as OSHA or the US Chemical Safety and Hazard Investigation Board may investigate the cause of the incident.
+In contrast, the oil refinery may conduct its investigation.
 However, you need an attorney to complete your investigations to protect your rights from corporate interests and greed for profit.